 Pursuant to CIC Section 1215.4(a), all domestic and commercially domiciled insurers that are members of a holding company system must register with the Commissioner.
 Any insurer required to register under this section must do so within 15 days after it becomes subject to registration, and annually thereafter by April 30 of each year, reporting for the previous calendar year.
 The annual holding company registration statements pursuant to CIC Section 1215.4, commonly referred to as Forms B and C, should be filed on the forms provided at the bottom of this notice.

-Initial registration statements are submitted pursuant to CIC Section 1215.4 must be filed online using Online Assistance System for Insurers Submittals (OASIS).
+Please submit the registration statements using the Online Assistance System for Insurers Submittals ("OASIS").

 2. Commercially Domiciled Determinations